aaronpowell/aaronpowell.github.io/src/documents/posts/2010-12-24-2010-a-year-in-review.html.md

 In 2010 I set a new goal for myself and that was to become more of a figure in the Australian development community, and I started this off with a dive into the conference circuit.

-I kicked it off with [DDD Melbourne][2] where I presented a Beginning Umbraco session.
-I then headed back to Melbourne for Remix (which I just attended :P), flew to Denmark for [CodeGarden 10 to speak about unit testing][3], returned to Sydney to help organize (and speak at) the first DDD Sydney conference, won Amped and went to Tokyo for Web Directions East, spoke about open source content management at CodeCamp OZ and wrapped up the year with a lightning talk at [SydJs][4] on [JavaScript frameworks][5].
+I...

+* Kicked off with [DDD Melbourne][2] where I presented a Beginning Umbraco session
+* I then headed back to Melbourne for Remix (which I just attended :P)
+* Flew to Denmark for [CodeGarden 10 to speak about unit testing][3]
+* Returned to Sydney to help organize (and speak at) the first DDD Sydney conference
+* Won Amped and went to Tokyo for Web Directions East
+* Spoke about open source content management at CodeCamp OZ
+* And wrapped up the year with a lightning talk at [SydJs][4] on [JavaScript frameworks][5].

 Phew, busy conference set, wonder if I can top that next year :P.